jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 &lt;img src="image.jpg"&gt;

 # mm02_543210.mp3
 Example of a MP3 multimedia file.
 It contains audio data, a cover image and text.
 The appearance of the text is syncronised with the audio.
-Therefore an experimental frame, called XSRT, is invented and used.
+Therefore an experimental frame, called XSRT, has been invented and used.
 This XSRT frame has a structure similar to the USLT frame, but contains the text in the SubRip format for subtitles (5).

 # References
 1. J. Grätzer, Multimedia Data Categories, 2020